nytlabs/gilbot-alexa/README.md

-# ruuvu
+# gilbot-alexa

-Ruuvu is an Alexa Skill for looking up IMDb ratings for movies.
-It uses the <a href="https://github.com/matt-kruse/alexa-app">alexa-app</a> node module to connect to Alexa and the <a href="https://github.com/misterhat/omdb/">OMDB</a> module to connect to the OMDB API for movie lookups.
+This is an Alexa Skill based on the Gilbot project for obtaining Watching recommendations.
+It uses the <a href="https://github.com/matt-kruse/alexa-app">alexa-app</a> node module to connect to Alexa.

-You can read more about it in the <a href="http://www.smorgasbork.com/2015/09/06/ruuvu-building-an-alexa-skill-with-alexa-app/">tutorial blogpost</a>.
+It is based on the <a href="http://www.smorgasbork.com/2015/09/06/ruuvu-building-an-alexa-skill-with-alexa-app/">Ruuvu tutorial blogpost</a> by Jason Priebe.
+Significant logic and ideas were borrowed from / copied out of <a href="https://github.com/nytlabs/gilbot">the Slack version of Gilbot</a>.